Authors and Their Books

 • DI Chen Finally Turns 5 Redux [Liz Williams]

-Posted December 27, 2010: The cover art by Stephanie Pui-Mun Law for the print editions of The Iron Khan is revealed.
+Posted December 27, 2010: The cover art by Stephanie Pui-Mun Law for the print edition of The Iron Khan is revealed.

 • Earl Kemp's Who Killed Science Fiction?